April 20th 2016

 Bobby pins have invaded my house like a swarm of long, bendy ants (this would be my boyfriend’s take at least), but at the beginning, kirbies are crucial for keeping a fringe in line (rather than in your eyes), oddly sideways or the classic sticking straight up There’s Something About Mary-style.
 Whether twisted into grips, coaxed into a high ponytail by way of kirby or pinned and tucked under my main body of hair, securing a growing out fringe out of sight in a subtle manner is sometimes the only way to get through the limbo stage.
 There’s no room for romantic and wispy when you’re fringe is still solid and weighty, so a forced manipulation is the only way forward.
 The truly irritating stage comes when the ends of your stubborn fringe remnants start explosively springing up behind the grips.
 Moving onto the next concealment strategy…

 I’m talking chic bejewelled clasps, patterned scarves and simple headbands in leather, ribbon or plain fabric.
-Butterfly clips may have died out in the 90s, but a glance at spring/summer 2016 catwalks proves that hair accessories can be cool, contemporary, and most importantly in this case, crafty at hiding hair mares.
-I’ll let Wella Global Creative Director of Care and Styling, Eugene Souleiman take it from here:
+Butterfly clips may have died out in the 90s, but a glance at catwalks proves that hair accessories can be cool, contemporary, and most importantly in this case, crafty at hiding hair mares.
+I’ll let Wella Professionals Global Creative Director, Eugene Souleiman take it from here:

-“Hair accessories are big for SS16 and are favoured by more designers than ever before.
+“Hair accessories are favoured by more designers than ever before.
 They reinforce the concept of ‘lots of things, worn together’ and add personality and character to every look.
-Accessories come in the form of ornate clips, vintage-inspired tiaras, antique headpieces, headbands, sprigs of blossom and 1950s' bandanas, to name a few ideas.”
+Accessories come in the form of ornate clips, vintage-inspired tiaras, antique headpieces, headbands, sprigs of blossom and 1950s' bandanas, to name a few ideas.

 “This new love of decoration represents a youthful optimism, a cheekiness, a playfulness, and provides another way to stand out from the crowd and to make an outfit one’s own.
 This abundance of accessories is about past and future.
 It’s demure, ethereal and fun at the same time.
 Easy to wear, hard not to stare at.”